deepgram-devs/code-samples/documentation/go-readme.md

 ```

-**Title:** Text-to-Speech Conversion using Deepgram API
+**Title:** Text-to-Speech Conversion Using Deepgram API in Go

 **Code Sample:** text-to-speech/net_http/main.go

-**Description:** This Go code snippet uses the Deepgram API to convert a text string to speech.
-It sends a POST request to the Deepgram API with the text to be converted.
-If the request is successful, it saves the response, which is an MP3 file of the spoken text, to the local system.
+**Description:** This Go code uses the Deepgram API to convert text to speech.
+It sends a POST request to the Deepgram API with a text payload and saves the returned audio data as an MP3 file.
+The API key is required for authentication.

 ### text-to-speech/net_http/main.go